How to Find the Best Kelowna Real Estate Agent

 There are over 1,500 licensed REALTORS in the Central Okanagan.
 Some of them are full-time professionals who close dozens of deals a year and know the market cold.
 Others got their license in 2021 when everything sold itself and haven't adapted to a market that actually requires skill.

 I'm going to be direct: the Kelowna real estate market in 2026 is not the same market it was two years ago.
-Inventory is up, buyers have leverage, and the agents who coasted on a hot market are struggling.
+Inventory is up, buyers have more negotiating power, and the agents who coasted on a hot market are struggling.
 The good ones?
-They're thriving\u2014because this is the market where real expertise shows up.
+They're thriving, because this is the market where real expertise shows up.

 I was born and raised in Kelowna.
 I went to school here, learned to drive on these roads, know which Tim Hortons has the fastest drive-through, and which streets turn into skating rinks every November.
 That kind of knowledge doesn't show up on a license.